anderson4u2/homedirectory/README.md

 - To automate screen resolution change probably need edit this file with ansible: ~/.local/share/kscreen/<some random id>

 - Install redshift manager from bottom right corner
+- Configure terminator to startup with machine
+- Configure loginMode=restorePreviousLogout